-When Izaak Walton Killam died suddenly in 1955, his wife, Dorothy Johnston Killam continued to build the Killam fortune.
-When she died in 1965, she left almost $100 million to higher education in Canada.
-That’s equivalent to $450 million in today’s market; an amount larger than the Rhodes Trust.
-Dorothy Killam’s Last Will and Testament would reverently honour her husband’s plans to dedicate their considerable wealth to higher education.
+When her husband died in 1955, Mrs. Killam continued to build upon the fortune he left.
+By the time Mrs. Killam died in 1965, she had doubled the Killam wealth, and was able to leave more than $100 million to higher education in Canada.
+That’s equivalent to $450 million in today’s market.
+Dorothy Killam’s Last Will and Testament would reverently honour the couple’s plans to dedicate their considerable wealth to higher education.

 My purpose in establishing the Killam Trusts is to help in the building of Canada’s future by encouraging advanced study.

 ~ From the Last Will and Testament of Dorothy Johnston Killam

 The First 50 Years